 Hidden Travel Book Summary (medium):

-Hidden Travel: The Way to More helps you to experience your best trip—and more.
+Hidden Travel: The Secret to Extraordinary Trips helps you to experience your best trip—and more.

 Have you ever had a magic moment on a trip that moved you so much, you knew you’d remember it forever?
 Hidden Travel will show you how to experience more of such moments anywhere you go.
 In this book, you’ll discover a form of travel — and living — many long for, but few find.
 While most guidebooks reveal sights that matter to others, Hidden Travel teaches you how to find what matters to you—on trips around the world or just around the corner.